-- making decisions about whether to outsource or buy in coaching, learning or content services, or provide them in-house
+- Choosing to outsource or buy in resources, or provide them in-house.

-- calculating the return on investment on specific learning and development interventions
+- Calculating the return on investment in learning interventions.

 How to cost learning and development activities

-external provision – where training is supplied by an out-of-house provider at a geographically separate location to the organisation and is generally attended by participants from a range of employing organisations or where learning content is provided by an external digital provider (sometimes called ‘open programmes’).
+Training is supplied by an out-of-house provider at a geographically separate location to the organisation.
+It's generally attended by participants from different organisations or where learning content is provided by an external digital provider (sometimes called ‘open programmes’).

-- designing the best methods to meet learning objectives
+- Designing the best methods and materials to meet learning objectives.

 The internal route is often assumed to be the low-cost option, although a clear cost analysis is needed as consultants may in certain circumstances be more cost-effective because of their experience in development work, their existing portfolios, speed of production, availability and contacts.

-For formal face-to-face programmes, the cost of a pilot course may be considered as a development cost, although if it's successful, the organisation has the benefit of one group of trained delegates.
+For formal learning programmes, the cost of a pilot course may be considered as a development cost, although if it's successful, the organisation has the benefit of one group of trained delegates.

 The costs of delivering a developed course are compiled per programme, and include (for a blended learning example):